javadba/tabl/docs/source/cookbook.rst

 Appending row
 --------------
-API documentation: :py:mod:`tabel.Tabel.row_append`.
+API documentation: :py:mod:`tabl.Tabl.row_append`.

-You can also append a row (dict, list or tuple) at the end of the Tabel, for example:
+You can also append a row (dict, list or tuple) at the end of the Tabl, for example:

   >>> tbl.row_append({'Name':"Jack", 'Height':1.82, 'Married':1})
   >>> tbl